-Part A - For each benefit period, a beneficiary will pay:
+Part A - For each benefit period, a beneficiary will pay (in 2017):

-- A Part A deductible of \$1,068 (in 2009) for a hospital stay of 1-60 days. - A \$267 per day co-pay (in 2009) for days 61-90 of a hospital stay. - A \$534 per day co-pay (in 2009) for days 91-150 of a hospital stay, as part of their limited Lifetime Reserve Days. - All costs for each day beyond 150 days. - Coinsurance for a Skilled Nursing Facility is \$137.50 per day (in 2010) for days 21 through 100 for each benefit period. - A blood deductible of the first 3 pints of blood needed in a calendar year, unless replaced.
+- A Part A deductible is \$1,316. - A \$329 per day co-pay for days 61-90 of a hospital stay. - A \$658 per day co-pay for days 91-150 of a hospital stay, as part of their limited Lifetime Reserve Days. - All costs for each day beyond 150 days. - Coinsurance for a Skilled Nursing Facility is \$164.50 per day for days 21 through 100 for each benefit period. - A blood deductible of the first 3 pints of blood needed in a calendar year, unless replaced.
 There is a 3 pint blood deductible for both Part A and Part B, and these separate deductibles do not overlap.

-Part B - After a beneficiary meets the yearly deductible of \$155.00 (in 2010), they will be required to pay a co-insurance of 20% of the Medicare-approved amount for all services covered by Part B with the exception of most lab services which are covered at 100%, and outpatient mental health which is currently (2010-2011) covered at 55% (45% copay).
-The copay for outpatient mental health which started at 50% is gradually being stepped down over several years until it matches the 20% required for other services.
+Part B - After a beneficiary meets the yearly deductible of \$183.00 (in 2017), they will be required to pay a co-insurance of 20% of the Medicare-approved amount for all services covered by Part B with the exception of most lab services which are covered at 100%, The copay for outpatient mental health which started at 50% was gradually stepped down over several years until it matched the 20% required for other services.
 They are also required to pay an excess charge of 15% for services rendered by non-participating Medicare providers.
 The deductibles and coinsurance charges for Part C and D plans vary from plan to plan.